Apple Logo

 • What is the “Big Idea” that will capture their imagination or inspire them to fully engage with the workshop instruction and activities?

 • What do you think they would like to get out of the workshop collectively and as individuals?
-Don’t be afraid to ask your colleagues, and prospective students what they would like to get out of the workshop.
-Occasionally you may find that the specific topic you chose is not as popular as you thought it was, so you may need to tweak or abandon the topic.
+Don’t be afraid to ask your colleagues and prospective students what they would like to get out of the workshop.
+Occasionally, you may find that the specific topic you chose is not as popular as you thought it was, so you may need to tweak or abandon the topic.

 • The Curse of Expertise (Fisher & Keil, 2016):

-• If you have significant experience or expertise in the area of the workshop, it is often difficult to remember what things or skills that you don’t need to explain in detail and which you’ll have to elaborate on.
+• If you have significant experience or expertise in the area of the workshop, it is often difficult to remember what things or skills you don’t need to explain in detail and which you’ll have to elaborate on.

-• Specific: Exactly what is to be learned - who, what, where, why?
+• Specific: Exactly what should workshop participants have learned by the end of the workshop - who, what, where, why?

 • Time-based: When will the learning outcome be successfully completed?
 During or at the end of the workshop?
-At a future workshop or future date?

 • Here are two examples of SMART learning objectives:

-• “By the end of this workshop participants will be able to add new shapes and text to the TinkerCad workspace in order to create the compound object(s) they desire.”
+• “By the end of this workshop, participants will be able to add new shapes and text to the TinkerCad workspace in order to create the compound object(s) they desire.”
 SMART Learning objectives

-• “By the end of this workshop participants will have created an Excel scatter plot chart and trend line using their own data (or sample data), and shared it with the instructor.”
+• “By the end of this workshop, participants will have created an Excel scatter plot chart and trend line using their own data (or sample data), and shared it with the instructor.”

 Learning objectives: